Jay Aston: After Bucks Fizz

 Another solo album, a three-disc box-set Lamb or Lizard, was released in July 2006 through her website, which featured recordings from before and after her work with Bucks Fizz.

 In March 2007, she appeared in the Comic Relief video "I'm Gonna Be (500 Miles)" a comic cover version of the Proclaimers song, dancing with the other three original members of Bucks Fizz, and also Shelley Preston, who had replaced Aston in the group in 1985.
 This was the first time that Aston had met the group since 1985.
 She said that relations between them had improved, but not to the extent that they could work together as a group again: "I'm kind of on good terms with all of them individually.
 But as a band, it just doesn't work, and it's a shame, but it doesn't.
 There's always been two camps – Cheryl's camp and Bobby's camp, and I was the one in Bobby's camp, and Mike was always in Cheryl's camp."

 A new Bucks Fizz CD with a bonus DVD, The Very Best of Bucks Fizz, was released in May 2007.
 Aston appeared alone on the National Lottery to promote the album.
 In August 2008, Aston once again joined up with Bucks Fizz members Mike Nolan, Cheryl Baker and Shelley Preston, when she appeared on "Pop Goes The Band", a television show celebrating 1980s acts – with one episode devoted to the reuniting of Bucks Fizz.
 This programme was shown on Living TV in March 2009.

 In May 2013, Aston appeared on the second series of UK singing talent show The Voice, singing Muse's "Time is Running Out", but was not chosen by any of the judges.
 Aside from her duties in the Fizz, Aston has also appeared in pantomime a number of times.
 In 2019, She appeared as the Wicked Stepmother in Snow White at the Queens Theatre, Barnstaple.

-The Fizz
+The Original Bucks Fizz, The Fizz

 In 2004, Bucks Fizz members Cheryl Baker, Mike Nolan and Shelley Preston reunited to form the Original Bucks Fizz and performed in concert throughout the UK.
 In April 2009, Preston announced that she was leaving the group and Aston agreed to join – the first time she had been a part of Bucks Fizz since 1985.
-Since then, they have toured the UK extensively and have released four albums to date, one of them, The F–Z of Pop, becoming a top 30 hit in the UK Charts.
-They currently perform under the name the Fizz.
+They toured the UK extensively, renamed from 2016 as The Fizz and their 2017 album The F–Z of Pop became a top 30 hit in the UK Charts.

+Mike Nolan retired in November 2024 and the Fizz now consists of Aston, Baker and two new male singers.
+They perform Bucks Fizz back catalogue and have recorded new material.